Rumors, Myths, and Lies of the Alcohol Stove

 But to claim the stove doesn't work at all is a joke.
 Thousands of hikers use them every year without any problems at all.

-Myth: Alcohol stoves aren't reliable.
+Myth: Alcohol stoves aren’t reliable

-Thru-hikers everywhere carry them thousands of miles without trouble.
-They have no moving parts that might break and no filters that can clog.
-As a result, they tend to have fewer problems than commercial stoves.
-I've carried soda can stoves about 7,000 miles (and going!) and never had a failure.
+I’ve carried soda can stoves about 8,000 miles (and going!) and never had a failure.
 Roland Mueser surveyed hikers on the Appalachian Trail for his book, Long-Distance Hiking, and this was the only type of stove with a 0% failure rate.
 If the worst should happen, however, the stove is easily replaced with materials found at the local hardware store for a few bucks.

-Myth: Alcohol stoves are dangerous.
+Myth: Alcohol stoves are dangerous

 All stoves can be dangerous, and alcohol stoves are no different.
 However, I'm labeling this as a myth since whenever someone says it, they try to imply that a homemade alcohol stove is somehow more dangerous than commercial stoves.
 Not true.